DnzzL/dnzzl.github.io/_posts/2018-12-09-share-and-deploy-ml-services.md

 Many resources focus on machine learning algorithms, which are really interesting, yet forget about the end of the cycle.
 I would like to emphasize how to easily share and deploy your Machine Learning services thanks to Docker.
+It enables to ship your source code with all the system and languages dependencies so that it works on all machines.

-For that purpose, we are going to train a model on the famous iris flowers dataset and as the goal is to focus on the pipeline, we will not make a deep processing on the data.
+For that purpose, we are going to train a model on the famous [iris](https://en.wikipedia.org/wiki/Iris_flower_data_set) flowers dataset and as the goal is to focus on the pipeline, we will not make a deep processing on the data.

 ## Training

 ### Source code

 Let's begin with importing our dataset.
+It contains four features about sepal and petal of flowers, and the related species.

-We keep Sepal Length, Sepal Width, Petal Length, Petal Width as features for our model and Species as the target we want to classify among.
+We keep Sepal Length, Sepal Width, Petal Length, Petal Width as features (X) for our model and Species as the target (y) we want to classify.

 ![Training Imports](/static/img/share-and-deploy-ml-services/training_imports.svg "Training Imports")

+Then, we mimic a training pipeline:

+* a [Principle Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) to reduce the dimensionality of our features that are redundant.
+* as our dataset is tiny, the choice of a linear is made with a [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression).
-Then, we mimic a training pipeline with a Logistic Regression following a Principle Component Analysis, and a Grid Search with a 3 K-fold validation to find the best parameters among several possible combinations.
+* finally, a Grid Search to find the best parameters among several possible combinations with a 3 [K-fold validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) to reduce the importance of how the training data is chosen.

 ![Training Pipeline](/static/img/share-and-deploy-ml-services/training_training.svg "Training Pipeline")